niallos11/crafty-brew-house/README.md

 Content

-Page layout was inspired by the LoveRunning & CoderCoffeeHouse Projects completed in the Code Institute course.
+Page was inspired by the LoveRunning & CoderCoffeeHouse Projects completed in the Code Institute course.

-I looked at some irish craft beer websites to take inspiration from; https://www.westernherd.com/ https://treatycitybrewery.ie/ https://www.kinnegarbrewing.ie/
+I looked at some Irish craft beer websites to take inspiration from; https://www.westernherd.com/ https://treatycitybrewery.ie/ https://www.kinnegarbrewing.ie/ www.w3schools.com

 Media
 The beer mug logo was taken from https://www.vector4free.com The main photo used on the home  page are from https://unsplash.com/